 - One tenant relationship to manage, low management costs and a good chance they will stay long-term.

-- Risk of void periods when the property is empty and you’re receiving no income – which can wipe out your annual profitability.
+- The risk of void periods when the property is empty and receiving no income can wipe out your annual profitability.

 House of Multiple Occupancy (HMO)

-Letting out individual rooms in a house where the living room, bathroom, and kitchen shared by the occupants.
+Letting out individual rooms in a house where the occupants share the living room, bathroom, and kitchen.

 - Individual tenancy agreements.

 - Opportunity for much greater monthly rental returns.

 - But with higher management and maintenance costs.